 Concepts → Materialized View Column

-Before release 5.1.2, a materialized view can reference columns only from a physical schema table or a business schema view.
+Before release 2021.3.2, a materialized view can reference only columns from a physical schema table or a business schema view.

 A materialized view column cannot reference a column in an Incorta Analyzer table or Incorta SQL table that exists in the same physical schema as the materialized view.